jastew/gym/_classes/brazilian-jiu-jitsu.md

 ### **Our BJJ Beginners programme**

+&nbsp;

+&nbsp;

 The class includes a dynamic warm up, movements drills as well as instruction and practice of technique.
 During this class, you will learn the fundamental positions, submissions and movements that make Jiu Jitsu work.&nbsp;

+&nbsp;

+&nbsp;

-You can take the class at whatever pace you feel comfortable.There is no heavy sparring, no bullying and we have a NO EGOS policy !
+You can take the class at whatever pace you feel comfortable.There is no heavy sparring, no bullying and we have a NO EGOS policy ! &nbsp;

+&nbsp;

+&nbsp;

+Learn the art that has dominated the UFC since it’s foundation in 1993

+&nbsp;

+&nbsp;

 ### ![](/uploads/versions/20170727-1731520---x----1136-639x---.jpg)